SmartableAI/diablo4/_games/diablo-4-is-looking-good-new-info-on-open-world-items-more-barb-sorceress-gameplay.md

 ---
 title: "Diablo 4 Is Looking Good!
-New Info on Open World, Items &amp; More!
-(Barb &amp; Sorceress Gameplay)"
+New Info on Open World, Items & More!
+(Barb & Sorceress Gameplay)"
 excerpt: "Blizzard dropped new info on Diablo 4 for their massive zones, PvP Content, legendary gear & more!
 We also learn that the game is not quite in Alpha yet."
 originalUrl: https://youtube.com/watch?v=q57_zsefROM
 type: video